song007/kafka-mocha/README.md

 Cluster, within the bounds of implementation limitations.
 The current version includes a `KProducer` class that acts as a mock for the `Producer` from the `confluent_kafka` package.
 A `KConsumer` class is still under development.

+Additionally, the project includes a `SchemaRegistryMock` class that acts as a mock for the `SchemaRegistryClient` from the `confluent_kafka` package.

 ## Table of Contents

 - [Installation](#installation)